 Image: Copyright free from Pixabay

 ‘Go fetch more water from the well.
 And when you’ve done that, the cow needs milking.
 And when you’ve done that, bake some bread.
-The men will be hungry when they get home.’
+Your father and brothers will be home shortly and they’ll be hungry.’

 ‘Yes, Mother,’ Grinda said, picking up the pail.